 We are determined to establish a good understanding of the wider political context.
 Hence, we will work with policymakers to prepare country profiles for each 10/66 centre, and baseline policy analyses according to a standard template.
 These would include:

-We anticipate that the focus of our work with policymakers will include:
+We anticipate that the our work with policymakers will include:

 Several international agreements, conventions and reports are relevant.
 Our studies can be used to monitor progress towards their implementation.